 On April 11, the weekslong defamation trial kicks off, with Heard and Depp appearing in court in Fairfax County, Virginia.

 In the defense's opening statement, attorney J. Benjamin Rottenborn reads the entirety of Heard's Post op-ed to the jury, and tells them that the actor exercised her right to free speech.

 On April 19, Depp takes the stand and testifies over the course of four days.
-Attorneys for Depp lay out evidence of Heard's alleged abuse, while the Heard's lawyers focuses on Depp's past drug and alcohol use, text messages and recordings, claiming Depp perpetrated the violence.
+Attorneys for Depp lay out evidence of Heard's alleged abuse, while Heard's lawyers focus on Depp's past drug and alcohol use, text messages and recordings, claiming Depp perpetrated the violence.

 At the start of May, Heard fires her crisis public relations firm Precision Strategies.
 Heard reportedly had been frustrated by the negative coverage she'd received following Depp's testimony.
 Heard's new team is led by David Shane.

 During the first day of her testimony on May 4, Heard paints a picture of a man who oscillated between active addiction and sobriety, which she said made it hard to continue the relationship.